-The health clearance process consists of completing (i) the Annual Health Assessment Form (to be completed annually); (ii) the forms pertaining to titer tests and immunizations (required only once); and (iii) any supplemental forms required by the agency(s) at which the clinical component of a course will be conducted.
+The health clearance process consists of completing (i) the Annual Health Assessment Form (to be completed yearly); (ii) the forms pertaining to titer tests and immunizations (required only once); and (iii) any supplemental forms required by the any agency(s) where the student is placed.
 In addition, students are required to provide evidence of an annual influenza immunization and any other required vaccinations.

-For the fall semester, the health clearance process must be completed by May 1 and for the spring semester by August 1, unless otherwise instructed.
+The health clearance process must be completed annually by September 1.
 The required health forms are posted in the Lienhard School of Nursing PhD Classes Community, and it is the student's responsibility to obtain these forms, complete them, and submit them as directed.
-Students are required to upload and manage the required documents to an account they will subscribe to with Castlebranch.
+Students are required to upload and manage the required documents in the clinical compliance system.

-Health clearance must be maintained throughout the semesters in which the student is enrolled in the practicum and/or conducting dissertation research.
-Students must notify the faculty of any health condition that occurs during the semester that, if it had been detected during the health clearance process, would have resulted in the student being denied health clearance.
-In such cases, the student will not be permitted to commence the practicum or research until health clearance has been completed.
+Health clearance must be maintained throughout the entire time that a student is in the PhD in Nursing program.
+Students must notify the faculty of any health condition that occurs that, if it had been detected during the health clearance process, would have resulted in the student being denied health clearance.

-In addition to the health clearance required to commence the practicum or research, all students must, as required by New York State law, be immunized against Measles, Mumps, and Rubella.
+In addition to the health clearance required by the PhD in Nursing program, all students must, as required by New York State law, be immunized against measles, mumps and rubella.
 The registration of students who do not provide proof of the required immunization to the Office of Student Assistance will be voided.
-Clinical agencies may require additional immunizations before students are cleared to commence a clinical placement or to conduct research.
+Clinical agencies may require additional immunizations before students are cleared to commence a placement.
 Students are urged to keep copies of all health forms for their personal records.